jgarciab/workshop_data_viz/README.md

 - Part 5: Programming

 ## Structure (Advanced)
-- Introduction
-- Interactivity and where to use it
+- Interactivity using bokeh and where to use it
-- Recap of introduction
+- Recap of introduction to visualization
-- Storytelling
+- Cycle of visualization + data storytelling